logankilpatrick/determined/docs/architecture/index.rst

 ======================

 Determined comprises a single *master* and one or more *agents* in a cluster environment.
-The master is a single, non-GPU node that manages the cluster.
+The master is a single, non-GPU node that manages the cluster and keeps experiment metadata in a PostgreSQL database

-The master keeps experiment metadata in a PostgreSQL database, which can be queried using the WebUI or CLI.
-You can interact with the master, directly, but cannot interact with agents.
+You can interact directly with the master using the WebUI or CLI.
+The master alone communicates with agents as needed.

 Master Node Scope of Responsibility
 -----------------------------------